 4. Requires a veterinarian who dispenses a schedule II drug or a benzodiazepine to comply with all of the following:

-a) limits initial schedule II prescriptions to a 5-day supply at a dosage that is clinically appropriate for the animal being treated.
+a) limits the initial amount of a schedule II controlled substance dispensed by a veterinarian to a 5-day supply at a dosage that is clinically appropriate for the animal being treated.
 (A prescription that is filled at a pharmacy is not subject to this limit);

-b) limits initial prescriptions for benzodiazepines to a 14-day supply at a dosage that is clinically appropriate for the animal being treated.
+b) limits the initial amount of a benzodiazepine dispensed by a veterinarian to a 14-day supply at a dosage that is clinically appropriate for the animal being treated.
 (A prescription that is filled at a pharmacy is not subject to this limit); and

-c) limits prescriptions for an animal with a chronic condition* to one, 30-day supply at a time after the initial prescription limits have been exhausted.
+c) limits dispensing by a veterinarian for an animal with a chronic condition* to one, 30-day supply at a time after the initial prescription limits have been exhausted.
 (A prescription filled at a pharmacy is not subject to this limit.)

 5. Specifies that the initial prescriptions that are filled at a pharmacy are not subject to the supply time limitations.